The Arena (ARENA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The Arena Historical Price

-According to the latest data gathered on The Arena live price page, the current price of The Arena is 0.00668812USD.
-The circulating supply of The Arena(ARENA) is 2.24B ARENA , giving it a market capitalization of $14.93M.
+According to the latest data gathered on The Arena live price page, the current price of The Arena is 0.00647982USD.
+The circulating supply of The Arena(ARENA) is 2.24B ARENA , giving it a market capitalization of $14.54M.

 The The Arena Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARENA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.